Diamondbacks vs Padres Prediction - MLB Picks 8/18/23

-The San Diego Padres will host the Arizona Diamondbacks for games three and four of their divisional series this Saturday from Petco Park.
-San Diego took game one in shutout fashion, 4-0.
+The San Diego Padres will host the Arizona Diamondbacks for game two of their divisional series this Friday from Petco Park.

 Diamondbacks Preview & Projected Starter

-Arizona enters at 62-61 after falling to San Diego.
-The Diamondbacks were silenced at the plate last night, and they’ll attempt to turn things around Saturday. used a strong pitching effort to pick up their third straight win, and they’ll look to steal another in SD here.
+Arizona enters at 62-60 after defeating San Diego.
+The Diamondbacks used a strong pitching effort to pick up their third straight win, and they’ll look to steal another in SD here.
 The Arizona offense is scoring 4.34 runs per game, while batting .257, with a .326 on-base percentage.
 The pitching staff carries a 4.41 ERA, with a 1.34 WHIP.

 DBacks Player Trends & Props